focsp banner

 The bridge at Petroleum Center is closed to vehicles but open to bicycle and pedestrians.

-Vehicles wishing to park at the southern end of the trail should use the Rt 227 detour and follow the Petroleum Center Road detour signs to get to the Trail Head near the Park Office.
+To park at the southern end of the trail use the Rt 227 detour and follow the Petroleum Center Road detour signs to get to the Trail Head near the Park Office.

 The scenic 9.7 mile asphalt trail is built on a historic railroad grade which runs parallel to Oil Creek through wooded park land.
 The trail is suitable for users of every level of conditioning.
 Creek vistas, restrooms, and picnic areas are strategically located along the trail.
 This trail offers a special combination of natural beauty and historical significance.
 It follows the path of development of the oil industry in the 1860’s.
 The story is told by exhibits and interpretive signs along the trail.